Nin, Hrvatska - Things to Do in Nin

 Explore the Church of the Holy Cross

-Visit this remarkable 9th-century pre-Romanesque church, considered the world's smallest cathedral and a masterpiece of Croatian medieval architecture.
-The church also functions as a unique calendar and sundial, with light entering through windows positioned to mark important dates.
-Its historical significance and architectural ingenuity make it one of Croatia's most important cultural monuments.
+Visit this remarkable 9th-century church, often called the smallest cathedral in the world, which served as a coronation site for Croatian kings.
+The church functions as a unique sundial and calendar, with light entering through specific windows to mark important dates throughout the year.

 Relax at Queen's Beach (Kraljičina plaža)

-Enjoy one of Croatia's most beautiful sandy beaches, stretching for several kilometers with shallow, warm waters perfect for families.
-The beach offers stunning views of the Velebit mountain range and is famous for its therapeutic mud found in the nearby lagoons.
-The fine sand and gradual depth make it ideal for children and non-swimmers.
+Experience one of Croatia's finest sandy beaches, famous for its therapeutic mud and shallow, warm waters perfect for families.
+The beach offers stunning views of the Velebit mountain range and is ideal for both relaxation and natural wellness treatments.

 Getting There

-Nin is located about 15 kilometers north of Zadar, making it easily accessible by car, bus, or organized tours.
-The most convenient way to reach Nin is by rental car via the A1 highway, taking the Zadar exit and following local roads for about 20 minutes.
+Nin is located 17 kilometers north of Zadar and is easily accessible by car via the A1 motorway, taking the Zadar exit and following local roads for about 20 minutes.
 Regular bus services connect Nin to Zadar throughout the day, with tickets costing around 25-30 HRK and journey time of approximately 30 minutes.
-If flying, the nearest airport is Zadar Airport (25 km away), from where you can take a taxi, rent a car, or use airport shuttle services to reach the town.
+The nearest airport is Zadar Airport, about 30 kilometers away, from where you can rent a car or take a taxi for 300-400 HRK.
+If arriving from other Croatian cities, take a bus or drive to Zadar first, then continue to Nin.

 Getting Around